LewysW/CS2006-Haskell-2/Code/README.md

 	- Load Game, loads the current game state from the save.dat file and allows the player to continue from that state.
 	- Toggle Hints, displays a red/pink piece on the board which is a suggestion for where the player should play their next piece (results may vary).

+8. Once the game has ended ((n)either player has won) then the program must be re-run to play again.

 Version Notes:
 See the Gomoku.cabal file in the Code/ directory.